AndrewKralovec/atom-better-comments/README.md

 ## Usage

-Once but is running these are the current commands.
+These are the current commands.

 | Name   | Description                     |
 | ------ | ------------------------------- |